-Hummer Dinger: The Autovista mode for the Hummer H1 Alpha in 4 describes its extreme offroad prowess.. and then notes that 20 inch deep flooded roads are not something generally encountered on the way to the gym.
+Hummer Dinger: The Autovista mode for the Hummer H1 Alpha in Motorsport 4 describes its extreme offroad prowess... and then notes that 20-inch deep flooded roads are not something generally encountered on the way to the gym.

-Infinity+1 Sword: The Ferrari 250 LM in 3, 4, and Horizon.
-It is BY FAR the best car in its class (B class)...
-But, with a 10 million credits price tag (20 million in 3!), cue much Level Grinding.
+Infinity+1 Sword: The Ferrari 250 LM in Motorsport 3, Motorsport 4, and Horizon 1.
+It is by far the best car in its class (B class)... but, with a ten million credits price tag (twenty million in Motorsport 3!), cue much Level Grinding.

 Justified slightly by the fact that the real world car is the most expensive car... in the world.
-If one goes up for auction, it can cost around 10 million British Pounds.
+If one goes up for auction, it can cost around ten million pounds sterling.
 That is a lotta dosh.

-Itasha: Can be done from 2 onwards.
-A nice part of the Forza fanbase even makes Itasha liveries and put them on sale online, although a few times with a very high price tag for a car livery, ranking up to 25-30k credits.
-But it is very often Worth It!
+Itasha: Can be done from Motorsport 2 onwards.
+A nice part of the Forza fanbase even makes Itasha liveries and put them on sale online, although a few times with a very high price tag for a car livery, ranking up to 25-30k credits, but it is very often Worth It!